 The connection between business models and transaction cost theory lies in understanding how businesses organize and structure their operations to minimize the costs associated with economic exchange or transactions.
 Transaction cost theory, primarily developed by economist Ronald Coase (1937) and later expanded by Oliver Williamson, focuses on the cost incurred in making an economic exchange.
 Transaction costs include search and information costs, bargaining costs, and enforcement and policing costs.
 These are the costs of finding a trading partner, negotiating a deal, and ensuring that the terms of the deal are met (Coase, 1937).

 The theory suggests that firms exist because in many cases, it is more cost-effective to conduct transactions within an organization (hierarchy) than though the market (Coase, 1937).
-This decision is based on the comparative cost of transacting the market versus within the firm.
+This decision is based on the comparative cost of transacting in the market versus within the firm.

 Transaction cost theory highlights the role of contracts in business exchanges.
-The complexity, uncertainty and frequency of transactions influence the contractual arrangements of business choose (Williamson, 1971).
+The complexity, uncertainty, and frequency of transactions influence the contractual arrangements that businesses choose (Williamson, 1971).

 Business models are significantly influenced by transaction costs.
 Companies structure their operations, supply chains, and distribution channels to minimize this cost.
 For example, vertically integrated companies internalize transactions to avoid market costs (Williamson, 1971).